Overview (latest)

 The If-Match

-request header SHOULD be used by the clients with state-changing methods (e.g., POST
+request header SHOULD be used by the clients with state-changing methods (e.g., PUT

 ) to prevent accidental overwrites when multiple user agents might be acting in parallel on the same resource (i.e., to prevent the "lost update" problem).
-This is only required by a small set of versioned resources in this specification.
+This is only required by a small set of versioned resources in this specification, when the preceding_version_uid

 If a service receives this header, and the condition evaluates to false